willsather/python-tdd-with-django/README.md

 ## Section 0: Introduction

-This repository is in the works to create a series of Python / Django REST Framework / data science.
+The goal of this repository is to create a series of content about building Python application using Django REST Framework.

+Also, the intent was to use this DRF application to service a data science / machine learning model, and create the whole thing by TDDing in Python.
+The hope was to not only build out various stages of an application, but also demonstrate _one_ strategy for writing tests for machine learning.
+In doing so, I goaled for creating as close to a _ real-world_ example to a data science project as possible, while documenting all the work I did building it.

 [`/docs`](./docs) contains the 7 different Markdown documents that respectively align with the 7 different directories in the repository.
 Each directory contains an individual virtual environment and _should_ be able to be opened in any editor to easily run the tests and server.

-The hope of this repository and maybe future work is to create as close to a _real-world_ example to a data science project as possible.
-The hope is to have this setup in a way that is easy to follow the path (or story) I took to achieve this and well document it.

 ## Section 1: Setup Environment